gregurco/jobeet-tutorial/docs/days/day-4.md

 ## The Job Page Action

-We have action to list all jobs, now let's create action to see one job:
+We have action to list all jobs, now let’s create action to see one job:
 ```php
 class JobController extends AbstractController
 {